ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Passing arguments via stdin was chosen for the following reasons:

-* When combined with :ref:`pipelining`, this keeps the module's arguments from temporarily being saved onto disk on the remote machine.
+* When combined with :ref:`ANSIBLE_PIPELINING`, this keeps the module's arguments from temporarily being saved onto disk on the remote machine.
 This makes it harder (but not impossible) for a malicious user on the remote machine to steal any sensitive information that may be present in the arguments.